 Critical Privacy Components for Publishers

-Publisher businesses are striving to find the balance between protecting customer privacy and giving individuals the personalization they’ve come to expect with modern marketing.
-Recent privacy legislation and consent requirements for compliance may limit data collection and usage—which threatens to negatively impact ad revenue.
+Recent privacy legislation and consent requirements for compliance may limit data collection and usage.
+As a result this threatens to negatively impact ad revenue.
 At the same time, audiences are demanding more personalization.

-While it may feel like publishers are stuck between a rock and a hard place, there are specific tactics you can take to get ahead in 2020.
+While it may feel like publishers are stuck between a rock and a hard place, there are specific tactics you can employ.
 In fact, we’re sharing the critical components that can future-proof a publisher’s privacy-centric strategy.

 Any privacy strategy should include technology as a critical component.
-Publishers should turn to a Consent Management Platform (CMP) to capture and record consent, improve opt-in rates, ensure compliance with CCPA, GDPR and ePrivacy, and ultimately engage with customers across multiple channels.
+Publishers should turn to a Consent Management Platform (CMP) to capture and record consent, improve opt-in rates, ensure regulation compliance, and engage with customers across multiple channels.

 Cross-Device Consent Management

 Although advertising is seemingly more complicated due to privacy regulations, there are now more ways to reach consumers.
 In addition to desktop and mobile browsing, audiences can also be reached through mobile apps and connected devices accessing OTT services.
-Publishers must ensure that consent capture is available and consistent across platforms, and centralize the consent records from browsers, apps and OTT.
+Publishers must ensure that consent capture is available and consistent across platforms.
+Once that is achieved they should centralize the consent records from browsers, apps and OTT.

-Because personalized advertising is central to the publishing industry, compliance with privacy rights of regulations and frameworks, such as the GDPA, CCPA, IAB and DAA, is essential.
+Since personalized advertising is central to the publishing industry, privacy compliance and adopting frameworks, such as the GDPA, CCPA, IAB and DAA, is essential.
 Personalized advertising doesn’t have to disappear if publishers can learn how to execute it in a compliant way.
 Publishers should also make sure they are able to demonstrate compliance, respond to consumer requests around data, and update policy notices when needed.

 First-Party Data Capture